 Vikram obtained his undergraduate degree in Economics from the University of Delhi, India, MA (Economics) from the State University of New York at Stony Brook, NY and an MBA from the University of Michigan at Ann Arbor, Michigan.

-As CMO of Global Media for Time Warner, Kristen O’Hara is responsible for leading strategic collaborations that fuel growth for Time Warner and its operating companies.
-By leveraging data, consumer insight and new technology platforms she is helping to drive innovation in marketing, research, ad sales, and social media.
-She was a key architect of the Medialab at Time Warner and is currently developing Time Warner’s first company-wide data strategy.
+As CMO of Global Media for Time Warner, Kristen O’Hara was responsible for leading strategic collaborations that fueled growth for Time Warner and its operating companies.
+By leveraging data, consumer insights and new technology platforms, she helped to drive innovation in marketing, research, ad sales, and social media.
+She was a key architect of the Medialab at Time Warner and helped develop Time Warner’s first company-wide data strategy.

-O’Hara joined the company in 2002 as vice president, corporate marketing and sales strategy, at Time Inc. Prior to Time Warner, O’Hara held leadership positions at Young & Rubicam Inc., driving strategy and business development for top advertisers including AT&T, Sony, Yum Brands, Dr Pepper and 7Up.
+O’Hara joined the company in 2002 as Vice President, Corporate Marketing and Sales Strategy, at Time Inc. Prior to Time Warner, O’Hara held leadership positions at Young & Rubicam Inc., driving strategy and business development for top advertisers including AT&T, Sony, Yum Brands, Dr Pepper and 7Up.
 She also served briefly as Vice President, Global Business Services at Sanp, Inc.

 O’Hara is a trustee of the Signature Theatre Company in New York, serves on the board of the DMA and is an active volunteer at Mt.
 Sinai Hospital.